Safari jacket: Australia

 The safari suit is popularly associated with Australian fashion in the 1970s.
 It was sometimes worn by the former South Australian Premier Don Dunstan.

 On 7 March 1974, male politicians in the Northern Territory were given permission by the Speaker of the House Les MacFarlane to wear safari suits during sittings of the Northern Territory Legislative Assembly.
 It was granted at the request of the Leader of the Opposition, Mr Jon Isaacs.
 The Speaker of the House said:

 Honourable members, I have received a further request that the standard of male dress be relaxed to include safari jackets.
 I have been in touch with the federal parliament and I find that the Speaker, Sir Billy Snedden, is allowing safari jackets with shirt and tie.
 He also allows one member to wear a safari jacket over an open-necked shirt.
 Therefore, I have decided to accept safari jackets as suitable dress in the Assembly.
 I must say that I do this very reluctantly because I feel that we have relaxed our standards too far.
 However, the precedent has been set.
 I might add that I will not allow T-shirts.

-Charles, Prince of Wales famously wore a safari suit on his visit to Uluru with Diana, Princess of Wales in 1983.
+Charles, Prince of Wales famously wore a safari suit on his visit to Ayers Rock with Diana, Princess of Wales in 1983.

+Decades after they had ceased being fashionable, then-father of the house Philip Ruddock wore a safari suit into the Australian House of Representatives during Question Time in 2015 as part of a charity drive.

 India

 In India, the safari suit gained popularity through the 1970s influenced to a large degree by films (James Bond/Roger Moore) and some fashions trends from the west for warmer climates.
 The safari suit in India gained prominence when local synthetic fibre manufacture and supply was significantly increased in the later half of the 1970s.

 Reliance Industries and other textile manufactures set up synthetic fibre plants in India significantly reducing the price of synthetic fibre and the Indian middle class jumped at the opportunity to be well dressed in a fabric which, though unsuited to India's climate was fairly cheap, easy to maintain and long-lasting.
 The safari suit continued to be the de facto business attire, particularly in government/public sectors and the SMB arena in India, through the late-1990s.
 With India's growth over the 1990s, liberalization and with the middle class suddenly having more disposable income, the younger generations began to gravitate towards more modern western fashions such as suits and other business attire.
-Although it is still visible in some parts of India, the Safari suit is now indelibly associated with the so-called License Raj – the slow, inefficient Indian bureaucracy of the 1970s and the 1980s.
+Although it is still visible in some parts of India, the Safari suit is now indelibly associated with the so-called License Raj—the slow, inefficient Indian bureaucracy of the 1970s and the 1980s.